Protect poor people

 To protect poor and vulnerable citizens and respond to the impact on their livelihoods, the Bank is helping African countries to:

-- Scale up and adapt social safety net programs: More than $2 billion new financing has been approved for social safety net programs across the continent to address chronic poverty through cash transfers and support those who lost their livelihoods following the pandemic.
+- Scale up and adapt social safety net programs: Since the start of the pandemic, more than $4.1 billion new financing has been approved for social safety net programs across the continent to address chronic poverty through cash transfers and support those who lost their livelihoods following the pandemic.
 By putting cash into poor people’s pockets, social protection can help sustain local economic activities especially in essential sectors like food.
-In Togo, a coronavirus cash transfer program Novissi was introduced for a limited duration for those most impacted by the COVID-19 shock and with a larger benefit for women.
+In Togo, Novissi, a coronavirus cash transfer program, delivers contactless, emergency cash transfers to some of the poorest families through satellite images and mobile money.
+Similarly, in Democratic Republic of Congo, urban poor citizens are being reached by leveraging mobile phone data and focusing on the “missing middle.”
 In Niger, cash transfers helped build the resilience of households to climate change through diversifying income sources, encouraging savings and preventing poor coping decisions when shocks hit.
+In Malawi, the government is replacing manually-operated water kiosks with automated water systems to help reduce congestion and COVID-19 risks, while reducing the cost of water at the same time.

 - Ensure food security by supporting farmers to expand agricultural production to meet the needs of local communities and by sustaining food supply chains.
-For instance, in Côte d’Ivoire an allocation of $70 million for this COVID-19 response plan will provide income to 320,000 farmers and safeguard 5,000 jobs in local processing units.
+In addition, governments are responding to increases in food prices over the last months.
+In Côte d’Ivoire, 320,000 farmers received income support and 5,000 jobs were safeguarded in local processing units.
 In Chad, cereal banks are being set up, and seeds and food kits are being distributed to help poor families not go hungry during the crisis.
-In Kenya, digital technologies are being used through the partnerships with 15 AgTech startups to facilitate the delivery of inputs, soil testing, crop insurance and other services.
-In Rwanda, about 38,000 farmer households are benefiting from the Sustainable Agricultural Intensification for Improved Livelihoods, Food Security, and Nutrition Project.
+In Kenya, digital technologies are being used through partnerships with 15 AgTech startups to facilitate the delivery of inputs, soil testing, crop insurance and other services.
+In Madagascar, a World Bank project is working with communities of agriculture producers displaced by COVID-19-related travel restrictions, on high-intensity access road rehabilitation, as well as labor intensive works to stimulate recovery in agricultural production.

 Protect and create jobs

-Micro, Small and Medium-Sized Enterprises (MSMEs) provide the bulk of jobs and are being particularly hit across the region where informal firms dominate employment.
-Public works and urban programs are also being launched or scaled up to facilitate job creation in low income communities.
-In the Central African Republic, the largest cash-for-work program in the country supported by the World Bank has produced more than two million masks with the objective of producing 10 million to provide two free masks for every citizen, at the same time generating livelihood opportunities.
-In Ghana, the Greater Accra Resilient and Integrated Development Project will accelerate slum upgrading activities and help generate around 60,000 workdays.
-Similar projects are underway in Ethiopia, Kenya and Senegal.
+Micro, Small and Medium-Sized Enterprises (MSMEs), which provide the majority of jobs, have been particularly hard hit across the region where informal firms dominate employment.
+Public works and urban programs are being launched or scaled up to facilitate job creation in low income communities.
+In the Central African Republic, the largest cash-for-work program in the country supported by the World Bank has produced more than two million masks with the objective of producing 10 million to provide two free masks for every citizen, at the same time generating livelihood opportunities to 18,000 tailors and 300 local firms.
+Similarly, Kenya’s Informal Settlements Improvement Project has created more than 26,000 jobs by providing cash-for-work activities for youth, such as street and drainage cleaning while ensuring clean environments and improved urban infrastructure.

-Putting women at the center of digital payment programs can help countries to mitigate exclusion risks and minimize the impact of COVID-19 on women and girls.
-In Zambia, a project is helping increase access to livelihood support for extremely poor women and access to secondary education for disadvantaged girls in extremely poor households.
+Putting women at the center of digital payment programs can help countries mitigate exclusion risks and minimize the impact of COVID-19 on women and girls.
+In Zambia, the Girls’ Education and Women’s Empowerment and Livelihood Project is helping increase access to livelihood support for extremely poor women and access to secondary education for disadvantaged girls in extremely poor households.
 More than 34,000 women have been supported by the program so far.
+In Sierra Leone, women-led agro-processing SMEs are receiving grants to ensure business continuity and resilience through the Sierra Leone Agro-Processing Competitiveness Project.

 Support to the private sector is critical to containing the economic crisis and supporting recovery, so the World Bank Group’s private sector arm – the International Finance Corporation (IFC) – is working to help the private sector navigate the pandemic and recover from the economic and financial impact of the crisis.
-This includes mobilizing IFC’s global $8 billion fast track facility to support existing clients in the region affected by the outbreak.
-IFC is also providing advisory support to clients including financial institutions to manage risk during this period, to apparel manufacturers to help them transition to produce medical personal protective equipment (PPE), and to the tourism industry to find ways to navigate this difficult period.
+This includes mobilizing IFC’s global $8 billion COVID-19 fast track financing facility to support existing clients in the region affected by the outbreak to increase financing for small businesses, develop digital infrastructure, help keep agriculture supply chains running, and enable local manufacturers to access working capital.
+It also includes leveraging the Global Health Platform, which was launched to help developing countries fight the coronavirus pandemic by easing their access to critical healthcare supplies and increasing their healthcare systems’ resilience.
+Additionally, IFC is providing advisory support to clients including financial institutions to manage risk during this period, to apparel manufacturers to help them transition to produce medical personal protective equipment (PPE), and to the tourism industry to find ways to navigate this difficult period.

 Build back better

 While addressing the immediate impacts of the COVID-19 pandemic, the focus on recovery remains central to the Bank’s response and support to countries.
-More than 20 countries in Sub-Saharan Africa have requested development policy operations or budget support from the Bank to assist them to manage the fiscal impacts of the pandemic.
+More than 20 SSA countries in have requested development policy operations or budget support from the Bank to assist them to manage the fiscal impacts of the pandemic.
 These operations are focusing on supporting governments to mitigate the effects of the COVID-19 pandemic, and at the same time promoting reforms that will create the conditions for economic recovery.
-As of October 15, the World Bank has approved 20 Development Policy Operations in Sub-Saharan Africa for more than $2.7 billion provided by the International Development Association (IDA),
+As of March 25, 2021, the World Bank has approved 31 Development Policy Operations in SSA for more than $4.4 billion provided by the International Development Association (IDA) and $1 billion provided by International Bank of Reconstruction and Development, in support for policy actions to help with the recovery process.